k-nacion/highlights-screensaver/README.md

 5. Configure fonts and theme to your preference, once again under `Screen > Sleep screen > Highlights screensaver`.

 ## Compatibility
-Highlights Screensaver has been tested to work on Kobo Libra Colour.
+Highlights Screensaver has been tested to work on Kobo Libra Colour running KOReader 2025.10.
 It may (should?) work on other devices, but I do not have any others to test with.

 If you find it works on a different device, please let me know so I can compile a compatibility list.
 If it doesn't, please open an issue or contribute to the project.